Sign up for the latest water news and information.

 Share this Important Information

 Understanding is key.
-Share this with others so they may make informed choices about their water, and actively participate in shaping decisions related to water infrastructure.
+Share this with others so they may make informed choices about their water.

 "Several beaches at Indiana Dunes National Lakeshore were closed Tuesday after a toxic chemical called hexavalent chromium spilled into the Burns Waterway."Chromium VI is a nasty heavy metal known to have many detrimental health effects.
 Believing that accidents like this one cannot happen to you is the first step towards potential disaster.
 The Black Berkey® [...]

 NMCL Phones and Internet IssuesOur website and phones are currently experiencing periodic interruption in service due to issues with our service provider.
 We are working to get the system operational again as soon as possible.
 We apologize for any inconvenience and appreciate your patience during this time.